suzannerohrback/somaticCNVpipeline/README.md

 ========================================================================================================================
 SIMULATIONS
 ========================================================================================================================
-Code for this section is not yet prepared for release THIS IS NOT INTEGRATED INTO THE PIPELINE
+THIS IS NOT INTEGRATED INTO THE PIPELINE
   The python files are data dumps to show how I constructed these approaches I have tried to indicate the lines that need modification with a ##########Note but make no guarantees I found everything